isomerpages/moe-chuachukangpri/_students/Student Learning Space (SLS).md

 **Q1 : I have forgotten my password.
 What should I do?**

 3 Ways to reset password:

-1. Reset via email.
+a) Reset via email.
 Please remember the email address used during your first setup.
 If you cannot see the email in your inbox, it may be in the spam or junk email folder.
-2. Reset via answering security questions
+b) Reset via answering security questions
-3. Reset through subject teachers
+c) Reset through subject teachers
 d)Please contact the School General Office at **6766 1574** and leave your child's name, class and your contact number with the office staff.
 We will get back to you as soon as possible.
 e) Call SLS helpdesk **(Non-School Operation Hours)** at 6702 6513